 There is no doubt everything has become bigger and better since the new owners, Qatar Sports Investments, bought a 70% stake in the club last May, as I found out on a recent trip to Paris.

 I had the opportunity of spending some quality time with PSG’s new chairman, Nasser Al-Khelaifi, to get some insight into his project and vision for France’s great under-achievers.
 I also spoke with manager Carlo Ancelotti and star player Javier Pastore.
-Read the rest of this entry »
+FULL POST

 I landed in Daytona Beach, Florida to cover my first Daytona 500, and in a matter of a few hours I witnessed sports history.

 Danica Patrick was the fastest car on the track Friday.
 She won the pole.
 And for that she gets to start Saturday's season-opening Nationwide Series race as the lead car.
 It's the first time since Shawna Robinson in 1994 that a female driver has been the top qualifier in a NASCAR event.
-Read the rest of this entry »
+FULL POST

 So Carlos Tevez has come crawling back to England, offering apologies to his club Manchester City.